gtz666/python-price-calculator/README.md

 # CSC301-Assignment2
 This repo is for CSC301 Assignment 2, contributed by Tingzhou Gu and Jiabao Leung

-Following will be the instuctions on how to use the applications
+The application is written in python and kivy (a python framework).

- - The application is written in python and kivy \- (a python framework).
+Following is the instruction on how to run the application, and our reports.

-# Instructions
+## Instructions

 User is able to run the .py code along with the .kv code.